FrendaWinter/hhack/README.md

 ISO/IEC 19249 lists five architectural principles:

 - `Domain Separation`: Every set of related components is grouped as a single entity; components can be applications, data, or other resources.
-Each entity will have its own domain and be assigned a common set of security attributes.
-For example, consider the x86 processor privilege levels: the operating system kernel can run in ring 0 (the most privileged level).
-In contrast, user-mode applications can run in ring 3 (the least privileged level).
-Domain separation is included in the Goguen-Meseguer Model.
+  - Each entity will have its own domain and be assigned a common set of security attributes.
 - `Layering`: When a system is structured into many abstract levels or layers, it becomes possible to impose security policies at different levels; moreover, it would be feasible to validate the operation.
-Let’s consider the OSI (Open Systems Interconnection) model with its seven layers in networking.
-Each layer in the OSI model provides specific services to the layer above it.
-This layering makes it possible to impose security policies and easily validate that the system is working as intended.
-Another example from the programming world is disk operations; a programmer usually uses the disk read and write functions provided by the chosen high-level programming language.
-The programming language hides the low-level system calls and presents them as more user-friendly methods.
-Layering relates to Defence in Depth.
 - `Encapsulation`: In object-oriented programming (OOP), we hide low-level implementations and prevent direct manipulation of the data in an object by providing specific methods for that purpose.
-For example, if you have a clock object, you would provide a method increment() instead of giving the user direct access to the seconds variable.
-The aim is to prevent invalid values for your variables.
-Similarly, in larger systems, you would use (or even design) a proper Application Programming Interface (API) that your application would use to access the database.
 - `Redundancy`: This principle ensures availability and integrity.
-There are many examples related to redundancy.
-Consider the case of a hardware server with two built-in power supplies: if one power supply fails, the system continues to function.
-Consider a RAID 5 configuration with three drives: if one drive fails, data remains available using the remaining two drives.
-Moreover, if data is improperly changed on one of the disks, it would be detected via the parity, ensuring the data’s integrity.
+  - If one in two power supply fails, the system continues to function.
+Or Consider a RAID 5 configuration with three drives: if one drive fails, data remains available using the remaining two drives.
+  - Moreover, if data is improperly changed on one of the disks, it would be detected via the parity, ensuring the data’s integrity.
-- `Virtualization`: With the advent of cloud services, virtualization has become more common and popular.
-The concept of virtualization is sharing a single set of hardware among multiple operating systems.
-Virtualization provides sandboxing capabilities that improve security boundaries, secure detonation, and observance of malicious programs.
+- `Virtualization`: Virtualization provides sandboxing capabilities that improve security boundaries, secure detonation, and observance of malicious programs.

 ISO/IEC 19249 teaches five design principles:

-- `Least Privilege`: You can also phrase it informally as “need-to basis” or “need-to-know basis” as you answer the question, “who can access what?”
-The principle of least privilege teaches that you should provide the least amount of permissions for someone to carry out their task and nothing more.
-For example, if a user needs to be able to view a document, you should give them read rights without write rights.
+- `Least Privilege`: You should provide the least amount of permissions for someone to carry out their task and nothing more.
-- `Attack Surface Minimisation`: Every system has vulnerabilities that an attacker might use to compromise a system.
+- `Attack Surface Minimization`: Every system has vulnerabilities that an attacker might use to compromise a system.
 Some vulnerabilities are known, while others are yet to be discovered.
 These vulnerabilities represent risks that we should aim to minimize.
-For example, in one of the steps to harden a Linux system, we would disable any service we don’t need.
+  - For example, in one of the steps to harden a Linux system, we would disable any service we don’t need.
-- `Centralized Parameter Validation`: Many threats are due to the system receiving input, especially from users.
-Invalid inputs can be used to exploit vulnerabilities in the system, such as denial of service and remote code execution.
+- `Centralized Parameter Validation`: Many threats are due to the system receiving input.
+Invalid inputs can be used to exploit vulnerabilities in the system.
 Therefore, parameter validation is a necessary step to ensure the correct system state.
-Considering the number of parameters a system handles, the validation of the parameters should be centralized within one library or system.
+  - Considering the number of parameters a system handles, the validation of the parameters should be centralized within one library or system.
 - `Centralized General Security Services`: As a security principle, we should aim to centralize all security services.
-For example, we would create a centralized server for authentication.
-Of course, you might take proper measures to ensure availability and prevent creating a single point of failure.
 - `Preparing for Error and Exception Handling`: Whenever we build a system, we should take into account that errors and exceptions do and will occur.
-For instance, in a shopping application, a customer might try to place an order for an out-of-stock item.
-A database might get overloaded and stop responding to a web application.
-This principle teaches that the systems should be designed to fail safe; for example, if a firewall crashes, it should block all traffic instead of allowing all traffic.
-Moreover, we should be careful that error messages don’t leak information that we consider confidential, such as dumping memory content that contains information related to other customers.

 ### Zero Trust